Question: How much does it cost to charter, rent, or lease the DOVER HARBOR?

 If you want to take a bigger group on your journey, we can arrange for additional accommodations with other private cars.

-On occasion we have also had customers who wanted to take 24 people on an overnight trip.
+On occasion we have also had customers who wanted to take up to 24 people on an overnight trip.
 It is also possible and economical to rent sleeping space from Amtrak on some routes.
 This allows all members of your party to use the DOVER HARBOR during the day and still accommodates sleeping space for everyone on the train overnight.

 Some of our customers also take long day trips and accommodate their guests in hotels during a layover before the return voyage.